itnatepena/post-install-config/README.md

 ![image](https://github.com/itnatepena/post-install-config/assets/147539410/3b52923b-382e-40c2-a68a-86b012179b71)

 <p>
-Next, a new department will be created for System Administrators:
+Next, a new department will be created for Huamn Resources:
 </p>

 <p>